DOM Based XSS

 Please note research from David Wichers seeking to reclassify DOM XSS more strictly as CLIENT SIDE XSS. https://www.owasp.org/index.php/Types_of_Cross-Site_Scripting#DOM_Based_XSS_.28AKA_Type-0.29

-Suppose the following code is used to create a form to let the user choose his/her preferred language.
+Suppose the following code is used to create a form to let the user choose their preferred language.
 A default language is also provided in the query string, as the parameter “default”.

 The page is invoked with a URL such as:

 A DOM Based XSS attack against this page can be accomplished by sending the following URL to a victim: